gabinlavin/gabinlavin/README.md

 - HTML
 - CSS

-## Proyectos destacados
+## Highlighted Projects
-- Proyecto Individual "Pokemon" (https://github.com/gabinlavin/Pokemon-PI): Mi primera aplicación individual es una emocionante temática de Pokémon, que incluye funcionalidades como filtrado, órdenes y posteos, con Backend, Frontend y Base de Datos integrados.
+- Individual Project "Pokemon" (https://github.com/gabinlavin/Pokemon-PI): My first individual application is an exciting Pokémon-themed project, featuring functionalities like filtering, ordering, and posting, with integrated Backend, Frontend, and Database.

-## Contacto
+## Contact
-- Correo electrónico: gdc.contactme@gmail.com
+- Email: gdc.contactme@gmail.com
 - LinkedIn: Gabinlavin (https://www.linkedin.com/in/gabinlavin/)

-¡No dudes en contactarme para oportunidades de colaboración o para conocer más sobre mi trabajo!
+Feel free to reach out to me for collaboration opportunities or to learn more about my work!